Lauriethefish/QuestPatcher/QuestPatcher.Axml/README.md

 This implementation was based mostly off of this [Java Library](https://github.com/Sable/axml).

+*"AXML is an efficient format which is easy to understand and implement."* - No-one ever

 ### Why QuestPatcher doesn't use apktool
 QuestPatcher used to use apktool, however it proved quite unreliable, and a lot of its cached local data got continually corrupted.